apache/airflow/dev/README_RELEASE_AIRFLOW.md

     git push origin tag ${VERSION}
     ```

+## Manually release API clients

+If API clients are part of the release, publish new versions of the clients to PyPI without the rc suffix
+based on the vote artifacts.

 ## Manually prepare production Docker Image

 Building the image is triggered by running the